 Catch Up Club

-The Yorkshire Cricket Foundation and Leeds Peer Support Service, Adult Social Care work in partnership to create an experience to connect people to their love of cricket.
-The Catch Up Club provides facilitated sessions for people living with dementia and their partners to be involved in the cricket experience.
+The Yorkshire Cricket Foundation and Leeds Peer Support Service work in partnership to create an experience to connect people to their love of cricket.
+Catch Up Club provides facilitated sessions for people living with dementia and their partners/friends to be involved in the cricket experience.

 Visits to YCCC started in January 2015 and has flourished since, creating a strong support network for sports and more specifically cricket supporters who live with dementia.